m-dadej/MarSwitching.jl/docs/src/man/examples/example.md

 ```
 ![Plot](my_assets/philips.svg)

 Overall, the relationship is far from being clear.
 The slope of plotted data is just slightly negative.
+At least for these

 ```jldoctest
 x = [ones(size(model_df)[1]) model_df.unemp]